Resources by Topic

 "So within you there is a continuous signal -- a continuous perception is taking place deep within the mind -- but it's hard to hear that signal because it is blurred over by your own thoughts, your desires, your fears.
 It is blurred over by your emotional swings.
 And as you live in this world, unless you live a very different type of life, you lose your sensitivity.
 You become dull.
 Sensitivity can be regained by leading your life differently."
 Rama - Dr. Frederick Lenz

 In Buddhism we seek that which is ineffable - that which cannot be seen with the eyes or felt with the hands.
 We seek to find the still center in the middle of all the turning worlds, simply because we like that, we know that's where we belong.

 Rama says that Thoreau's Walden is an advertisement for a certain mental state.
 Thoreau is telling you about a place he found - and it's not Walden Pond.
 He was writing about when your mind is empty.

 A real enlightened teacher is intense and they are not going to fit into Hollywood images of a teacher.
 To become enlightened, you need to do what no one does, transcend the self.
 The steps and maneuvers to become enlightened are learned inwardly from someone who is enlightened.

 Charged with energy, humor and insight, Surfing the Himalayas is the fast-paced story of a young American snowboarder who travels to the Himalayas seeking the ultimate high.
 While there he surfs into an experience more transcendent than he could have ever imagined.
-In an accident of karmic fate, the young man plows into Master Fwap, a Buddhist monk who becomes his teacher of snowboarding and enlightenment.

 New edition April 2019!
 The novel Snowboarding to Nirvana continues the epic adventures of a young snowboarder and an enlightened Himalayan teacher, Master Fwap.